How to read a .dat file in Python

 Content preview: {'name': 'Example', 'values': [1, 2, 3, 4, 5], 'act

-• A crucial warning: only unpickle data from sources you trust.
-A malicious file can execute arbitrary code during loading.
+• Be cautious—only unpickle data from sources you trust, as a malicious pickle file can execute arbitrary code.

 Advanced techniques for .dat file processing

-While those methods cover many common scenarios, you'll need more specialized tools for complex binary structures, massive files, or tabular data layouts.
+While the basic methods handle many cases, you'll sometimes need more specialized tools for complex or large .dat files.

 Reading binary data with specific formats using struct